Devansh27112001/Challenge-frontend-SimpleBind/README.md

 To run this project, you will need to add the following environment variables to your .env file in the backend folder.

-Create a .env file in the backend folder and add:
+Create a .env file in the backend folder and add:<br/>
 `PORT` = 5000

 `MYSQL_HOST`= localhost